 The vineyard of the Lord Almighty is the house of Israel, and the men of Judah are the garden of his delight (Isaiah 5:7).

-This landowner has a passion for reaping the harvest, for there was a time factor to the gathering of the grapes.
-In the land of Israel, most of the grapes are harvested before Sukkot (The Feast of Tabernacles), which falls in our calendar between September and October.
+This landowner has a passion for bringing in a full harvest of grapes, for there was a time factor to the grape picking.
+Most grapes are harvested in Israel before Sukkot (The Feast of Tabernacles), which falls in our calendar between September and October.
 It is around that time that the rainy season starts.
-A lot of rain coming early before the grapes were picked from the vine could dilute the flavor of the grapes.
-It could also cause cracking of the skin of the grapes, giving rise to microorganisms that would rot the fruit of the vine.
+A lot of rain coming early before picking the grapes from the vine could dilute the flavor of the grapes.
+It could also cause cracking of the skin of the grapes, giving rise to microorganisms that would rot the vine's fruit.
 In our parable, the landowner saw that the grapes were ripe and needed harvesting.
-The landowner did not leave the enlisting of workers in his harvest to a servant.
-The landowner cared so much that he was up at the crack of dawn and down at the market when the workers started arriving.
+The landowner did not leave the hiring of workers to servants; he cared so much that he was down at the market when the day laborers arrived.
 He cared about His harvest.

-The day was calculated into twelve hours set by the position of the sun; obviously, there were shorter hours during the winter when the sun didn’t get up so high.
+The day was calculated into twelve hours set by the sun's position.
 Daybreak was at 6 A.M. with the sun setting at 6 P.M.
 The third hour was 9 A.M.; the sixth hour was noon, and the ninth hour was 3 P.M.
 The eleventh hour was 5 P.M.
-By that time, the sun was nearly down, and little light left of the day.
+By that time, the sun was nearly down, with little light left of the day.

 In that day, if a person did not have any land to farm, they were dependent on being hired daily.
-The farm laborers would appear at the city market where they hoped that an employer would come by and hire them for the day.
-Those who labored as harvesters were the lowest class of laborers because their families didn’t eat that day.
-God had stipulated to Moses that a day laborer was to be paid at the end of the day:
+The farm laborers would appear at the city market, where they hoped that an employer would come by and hire them for the day.
+Those who labored as harvesters were the lowest class of laborers because their families didn't eat that day if they didn't work.
+God instructed Moses that a day laborer was to be paid at the end of the day:

 Do not defraud or rob your neighbor.
 Do not hold back the wages of a hired worker overnight (Leviticus 19:13).

 The farm laborers and the landowner would negotiate their pay before working.
-At the time of Jesus, the wage of a Roman foot soldier was a denarius a day, so for an ordinary day laborer, a salary of a denarius was good pay.
-They immediately were enlisted to work for such an amount.
-A denarius, though, was a small amount of money so meager that it only provided a family enough food for a day.
-The grape pickers and harvesters were on the lowest rung of the financial ladder in that day.
+At the time of Jesus, the wage of a Roman foot soldier was a denarius a day, so for an ordinary day laborer, a salary of a denarius was considered as good pay.
+The landowner immediately enlisted workers for such an amount.
+However, a denarius was a small amount of money, so meager that it only provided a family with enough food for a day.
+The grape pickers and harvesters were on the lowest rung of the financial ladder.

 Why were laborers still waiting to be hired later in the day?
 Why would the landowner pay good money for less work?
-What does this say about man?
-What does it say about God?
+Why would he keep coming back to the labor market?

-Those hired later had not missed work opportunities because they were lazy, they were there because no one had employed them at the break of day.
-These men were still waiting at the labor exchange market because they were desperate and needed to care for their families.
+Those hired later did not miss work opportunities because they were lazy; they were there because no one had employed them at the break of the day.
+These men were still waiting at the labor exchange market because they were desperate and needed to feed their families.
 The landowner was compassionate for their needs and saw the desperation of those still waiting to be hired late in the day.
-All those hired at 9 A.M. and later were not told what they would be paid: “You also go and work in my vineyard, and I will pay you whatever is right” (Matthew 20:4).
+With those employed at 9 A.M. and later, he did not negotiate on their wage, instead he said, “You also go and work in my vineyard, and I will pay you whatever is right” (Matthew 20:4).
 The farm laborers were not in a position to bargain; whatever they were paid would be better than nothing.
-Perhaps the landowner did not talk wages because if those appointed early in the day found out the landowner was going to pay those coming later the same pay, they might have eased up in their labor due to thoughts of jealousy.
+Perhaps the landowner did not talk about wages because if those appointed early in the day found out the landowner would pay those coming later the same pay, they might have eased up in their labor due to thoughts of unfairness.

 It seems unusual that a man would still be looking for work at 5 P.M.; perhaps it speaks of the desperation of the worker to feed his family.
 Why would the landowner look for workers to labor only for one hour?
 This parable tells us something about the Landowner, a picture of the Lord.
-It reminds us that God seeks us out in the slave market of sin.
-Jesus said, "For the Son of Man has come to seek and to save that which was lost" (Luke 19:10).
-Our God cares greatly about His harvest and longs that all those saved would go to work in his vineyard.
+It reminds us that God seeks us out, no matter the time left in the day.
+Jesus said, "For the Son of Man has come to seek and save that which was lost" (Luke 19:10).
+Our God cares greatly about His harvest and longs that all those saved would labor in his vineyard to rescue others.
 Workers are greatly needed:

 He told them, “The harvest is plentiful, but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field” (Luke 10:2).

-Notice that although the workers were called to work at various times of the day, they were all called.
-This call reminds us that we come into the Kingdom at His invitation.
-No one comes into the kingdom on his or her own, and we do not come on our terms.
-Once we hear His call, we are all commissioned to work in His harvest, an act of grace from beginning to end.
-The wages referred to in this passage cannot be seen in the same way as an earthly wage because we could never earn what is freely given to us.
+Although the workers were called at various times of the day, they were all called.
+This call reminds us that we come into God’s Kingdom at His invitation and do not come on our terms.
+Once we come into Christ's kingdom, we are all commissioned to work in His harvest, an act of grace from beginning to end.
+The wages referred to in this passage cannot be seen in the same way as an earthly wage because we can never earn that which is freely given.

 The Context of the Parable

-Unless we look at the context of the parable, we will not understand or interpret it correctly.
-As we have said before, the chapter divisions and the verse numbers were put in at a later date and were not a part of the original text.
-The Parable of the Workers in the Vineyard in chapter twenty carries on Jesus’ discussion with Peter in chapter nineteen.
-Peter, the apostle, had been shocked at the answer that Jesus had given the rich young man after he had asked the Lord what he still lacked.
-It started Peter wondering about rewards and what would be a fair reward for his sacrifice of earthly things.
+Unless we look at the parable's context, we will not understand or interpret it correctly.
+As we have said before, the chapter divisions and the verse numbers were put in later and were not a part of the original text.
+In chapter twenty, the Parable of the Workers in the Vineyard carries on Jesus' discussion with the apostle Peter in chapter nineteen.
+Peter was shocked at the answer Jesus gave the rich young man when he asked the Lord what he still lacked.
+It started Peter wondering about rewards and what would be a fair reward for his giving up earthly things.

 21Jesus answered, “If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”
 22When the young man heard this, he went away sad, because he had great wealth.
 23Then Jesus said to his disciples, “Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
 24Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
 25When the disciples heard this, they were greatly astonished and asked, “Who then can be saved?”
 26Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”
 27Peter answered him, “We have left everything to follow you!
 What then will there be for us?”
 28Jesus said to them, “Truly I tell you, at the renewal of all things, when the Son of Man sits on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 29And everyone who has left houses or brothers or sisters or father or mother or wife or children or fields for my sake will receive a hundred times as much and will inherit eternal life.
 30But many who are first will be last, and many who are last will be first (Matthew 19:21-30.
 Emphasis mine).

-How does the Lord reassure Peter in Matthew 19:28-29?
-Why is it dangerous for us to compare ourselves to one another?
+How does the Lord reassure Peter in the passage above?
+(Matthew 19:28-29).
+Is it a good thing to compare ourselves to others?

 The Lord stated that there would be significant rewards for those who have followed Him in this life, but He went on to say that those who are first will be last and many who are last will be first (Matthew 19:30).
 The parable we are studying makes the same statement (Matthew 20:16) to let us know that Jesus wants each of us to focus on what we are called to do in His vineyard.
 None are more important than others.